Musfiq0/enhanced-screens-comparison/README.md

 ## 🎪 Console Experience

-The enhanced CLI version now features a professional console interface:
+The enhanced CLI version now features a interactive console interface:

 ### 📊 Progress Tracking
 - **Real-time Updates**: See exactly what's happening as it happens